Here Is What You Can Accomplish With Mediation

 Mediation is a private, confidential process.
 Through mediation, you can create custom solutions that are tailored to fit your life.
 Most courts require mediation prior to a final trial or hearing.
 Mediation has a very high rate of success!
 Why?
 When you discover what mediation is and what it can do, it’s easy to understand why it’s so effective.

+So what is mediation?
 Mediation is not a trial.
-A mediator is a neutral with no authority to decide the dispute or order any party to do anything.
+A mediator is a neutral.
+Meaning the mediator does not represent anyone, has no stake in the outcome, and does not decide the dispute or order any party to do anything.
 A mediator can be an industry professional, lawyer, former judge, or anyone with training or experience as a mediator.
-The mediator is a true neutral that works with the parties to craft a custom resolution appropriate for the dispute at hand.
+The mediator is a true neutral that works with you to craft a custom resolution.

 This process works because, first, it is confidential.
-Anything told to the mediator by a party is confidential and cannot be said outside of mediation.
-This means that a party can make statements and take positions at mediation and not have them held against the party later if the dispute does not resolve.
+Anything said to the mediator is confidential and cannot be said outside of mediation.
+This means you can make statements and take positions at mediation and not have them held against you later if the dispute does not resolve.
 The mediator cannot be subpoenaed or forced to testify about anything said or that occurs at mediation.
-This also means communication at mediation can be frank and honest, which allows parties to really understand all perspectives of a dispute.
+Communication at mediation can be frank and honest, which allows parties to really understand all perspectives of a dispute.

-Our attorneys have a wealth of experience in alternative dispute resolution options, acting as both an advocate for a party as well as a neutral mediator assisting other parties to resolve their disputes.
+Our attorneys have a wealth of experience as mediators.
+We’ve served as advocates.
+And we’ve served as a neutral mediator assisting other parties to resolve their disputes.
+When you’re considering a mediator, experience matters.
+There’s just no substitute.
 Let us put our experience to work for you.